Teyras/MT/text/chapters/110_analysis.md

-CPU cache exists to speed up accesses to frequently used areas of memory and it also helps during sequential reads of data (although most modern processors feature memory prefetchers whose influence is much larger in this case).
+CPU cache exists to speed up accesses to frequently used areas of memory and it also helps during sequential reads of data (although most modern processors feature memory pre-fetchers whose influence is much larger in this case).
 Unfortunately, we have no control over the content of the cache when the program is launching.
 In addition, the cache is shared with other programs running on the machine, whose memory accesses cannot be controlled.
 Both of these facts